vargspjut/wlog/README.md

 # wlog
 A simple golang logger with log-level, hooks and structured logging capabilities.
-Wlog also supports split-output to both stdout and optionally a file.
+Wlog also supports split-output to both stdout and optionally a io.Writer.

 Available log-levels:
 - Debug